cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/ps8.2_field-charge.md

 By symmetry, the two positive charges' fields partially cancel, and the net field points toward the negative charge.
 The total field is $8.0 \times 10^5~\text{N/C}$ toward the negative charge.

-**Conceptual:**
 The symmetry means the fields from the positive charges partially cancel, so the net field points toward the negative charge.
 </details>

-4. **Computation:** A charge of -6.0 μC is located 30 cm from a point P. What is the electric potential at point P due to this charge?
+4. A charge of -6.0 μC is located 30 cm from a point P. What is the electric potential at point P due to this charge?
 How much work is required to bring a +1.0 μC charge from infinity to point P?

-   **Conceptual:** Is electric potential a vector or a scalar?
+    Is electric potential a vector or a scalar?
 How does this affect how you combine potentials from multiple charges?

 <details markdown="1">
 <summary>Solution</summary>